 Poppin' is a style of street dance that was developed in Fresno, California, in the late 1960s.
 It is characterized by a slow tempo and abrupt and jerky movements called claps.
 Poppers create the appearance of implausible movements by using isolation techniques.
 Popping can be performed to any music, but it is most often danced to hip-hop or electronica.

 Street dance has its origins in African American culture.
 African American vernacular styles such as jazz and tap were some of the first styles of street dance.
 These styles were later fused with Latin American styles to create hip-hop.
 In the 1980s, street dance became more mainstream with the rise of hip-hop music and culture.
 Today, street dance is popular all over the world and is a staple in many different cultures.
 While street dancing can be traced back to the late 1800s, it was not until the 1970s that it began to gain popularity in the United States.
 Street dancing became more mainstream in the 1980s with the rise of hip-hop music and culture.
 Today, street dance is popular all over the world and is a staple in many different cultures.

 Street dance styles have become increasingly popular in recent years, thanks to movies like "Step Up" and television shows like "America's Best Dance Crew" These films and shows have helped to bring street dance styles to a wider audience and have inspired many people to start dancing.

-Street dance is a popular and widespread form of dance that has its origins in African American culture.
+Street dance is a popular and widespread form of dance.
 There are many different styles of street dance, each with its own unique history and culture.
 Now that you know a little more about street dance, why not try it yourself?
 Start dancing!